flutter/flutter/specs/pointer.md

 the previous -moved or -added event, so their dx and dy are always 0.

 Positions are floating point numbers; they can have subpixel values.

+For each pointer, only a single pointer-added or pointer-removed event is fired per frame.
+If a pointer would have been added and removed in the same frame, the pointer is ignored, and no events are fired for that pointer.

+For each pointer, only a single pointer-down or pointer-up event is fired per frame, representing the change in state from the last frame, if any.
+Exactly when the event is fired is up to the implementation and may depend on the hardware.

+For each pointer, at most two pointer-move events are fired per frame, one before the pointer-down or pointer-up event, if any, and one after.
+If the pointer didn't change "down" state, then only one pointer-move event is fired.
+All the actual moves that the pointer experienced are coallesced into the event.

+   Example:
+    If a mouse experiences the following events:
+       - move +1, down, move +2, up, move +4, down, move +8
+    ...the events might be:
+       - move +7, down, move +8
+    ...or:
+       - move +1, down, move +14

+TODO(ianh): expose the unfiltered uncoalesced stream of events for programs that want more precision (e.g. drawing apps)

 These data of all these events is an object with the following fields: